Skip to content

 Why Nominal Values Aren't Enough

-The RF Cascade Budget Analyzer addresses this by computing cascaded NF, gain, IIP3, and P1dB using Friis formulas, then running vectorized Monte Carlo over per-stage tolerances to produce yield statistics and sensitivity rankings.
-The inputs are a JSON stage list — you define as many stages as your chain has, with any combination of amplifiers, mixers, attenuators, and filters.
+The RF Cascade Budget Analyzer tackles this head-on.
+It computes cascaded NF, gain, IIP3, and P1dB using the standard Friis formulas, then runs vectorized Monte Carlo simulations across your per-stage tolerances.
+What you get out is yield statistics and sensitivity rankings that tell you which components are actually killing your margin.
+Input format is straightforward JSON — define as many stages as your chain needs, mixing amplifiers, mixers, attenuators, and filters however your architecture requires.

 Setting Up a 5-Stage Receive Chain

-The example chain is a 2.4 GHz receiver: LNA → band-select filter → mixer → IF amplifier → IF filter.
-Enter the following stage list:
+Let's work through a concrete example: a 2.4 GHz receiver front-end with five stages.
+The signal path goes LNA → band-select filter → mixer → IF amplifier → IF filter.
+Pretty standard superheterodyne architecture.

 [